Visit our friends on the

 1:00 pm – Return at 4.30 pm

-If travelling by car, you will find ample free car parking adjacent to the harbour.
+If travelling by car, you will find free car parking adjacent to the harbour.

 Coming from Wexford: Follow the N25 to Rosslare Harbour.
 Approximately two miles after the Drinagh roundabout on the outskirts of Wexford, there is a signpost for the R739 to Kilmore Quay.
 Turn right here and follow the road to Kilmore Quay through Ballycogley and Kilmore village.
 Kilmore Quay is approximately three miles past Kilmore village.